BUDGET, HEAT PUMP

 Price elec kWh 2022 in € source : https://fr.globalpetrolprices.com/electricity_prices/

-How do I calculate the energy consumption of a Daikin heat pump?
+How to calculate the consumption of a Daikin heat pump?

-Like all outdoor air-to-water heat pumps, the Daikin heat pump, and in particular the Altherma 3 H HT (High Temperature) model, uses a refrigeration circuit to extract calories from the outside air.
-This circuit is made up of 4 components, one of which is the electricity-consuming element responsible for the bill: the compressor.
+Like any outdoor air-to-water heat pump, the Daikin heat pump, and in particular the Altherma 3 H HT (High Temperature) model, uses a refrigeration circuit to extract calories from the outside air.
+This circuit is made up of four components, one of which is the electricity-consuming element responsible for the bill: the compressor.

 In the case of the Daikin Altherma 3 H HT 16 we are dealing with an R32 scroll compressor with dual gas and liquid injection.

-This compressor consumes different amounts of energy depending on whether it is asked to work harder or harder.
-For example, if you ask it to heat water to 35°C when it's 7°C outside, it will work less than if you ask it to produce water at 35°C when it's -7°C outside, so it will consume less.
+This compressor consumes different energy depending on whether it is asked to work harder or harder.
+For example, if it is asked to heat water to 35°C when it is 7°C outside, it will work less than if it is asked to produce water at 35°C when it is -7°C outside, so it will consume less.

-To calculate how much it will consume, we'll use the heat pump's SCOP data.
-This is the seasonal coefficient of performance (certified by HP Keymark...a European certification body which certifies that the product and calculation correspond to European standards).
-The SCOP is 4.81 at 35°C for the example, and is calculated according to average European climate temperature data accepted by HP Keymark, i.e. EN 16147, which considers an average temperature of 7°C over the year.
+To calculate how much it will consume we will base ourselves on the SCOP data of the heat pump.
+This is the seasonal coefficient of performance (certified by HP Keymark...a European certification body that certifies that the product and the calculation correspond to European standards).
+The SCOP is 4.81 at 35°C for the example, and it is calculated according to the average temperature data of the European climate accepted by HP Keymark, i.e. according to EN 16147 which considers an average temperature of 7°C over the year.

 You must therefore take your annual consumption to heat you to 35°C (underfloor heating), either from your thermal balance if it exists or if the house is new, or from your experience with your old electric or fossil fuel heating system (see invoice).
 Then divide this consumption by the SCOP of the machine.